Alan-Dimitriev/Alan-Dimitriev/README.md

   Come on in!
 </h1>

-I'm a Biomedical Computer Scientist with a passion for applying Machine Learning techniques to tackle medical problems.
+I'm a Biomedical Computer Scientist with an interest in applying Machine Learning techniques to tackle medical problems.
 I have experience working with large scale public health data and genetic data.
 I am passionate about making a real difference in the lives of others, and aspire to use my technical knowledge to make the world a better place.

 ## Projects
 #### [Reproduction of 'An Explainable CNN Approach for Medical Codes Prediction from Clinical Text'](https://github.com/Alan-Dimitriev/ReproducabilityStudyExplainableCNNs)  •  [Paper](https://github.com/Alan-Dimitriev/ReproducabilityStudyExplainableCNNs/blob/main/Report_Final.pdf)